NP Visa Sponsorship Jobs in North Dakota

 Which visa types are most common for NP roles in North Dakota?

 The H-1B is the most common visa for nurse practitioners in North Dakota, as NP roles generally qualify as specialty occupations requiring at least a master's degree.
 Canadian-licensed NPs may also be eligible for the TN visa under USMCA.
-Some employers in underserved rural areas have supported J-1 waiver placements through the Conrad 30 program, which exchanges service commitments for waiver approval.
+Some employers in underserved rural areas have supported J-1 visa waiver placements through the Conrad 30 program, which exchanges service commitments for waiver approval.

 Which cities in North Dakota have the most NP sponsorship jobs?